xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 ### Exclude objects used with keywords

-In some scenarios, you do not need the test engine to try out different locators to find a non-existing object.
+In some scenarios, you do not need the test engine to try out different locators to find an object that doesn't exist.
 Hence, you can turn off the self-healing mode when detecting objects used with specific keywords.
 For example, the `verifyElementPresent` and `verifyElementNotPresent` are excluded by default.

 To exclude a keyword from the self-healing mode, do as follows: